Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 ## Stage in Marketplace

-Once a product has an asset with an endpoint linked to a stage, the consumer will be able to see that endpoint and the stage information if thier team has visibility over the stage.
+Once a product has an asset with an endpoint linked to a stage, the consumer will be able to see that endpoint and the stage information if their team has visibility over the stage.

 The stage is visible when: